dodona-edu/dodona-edu.github.io/en/faq/ide-plugins/index.md

 2. **Submit your solution:** Once you've solved the exercise, you can easily submit your solution by using the 'Submit to Dodona' command.
 You can do this by opening the command palette with <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>, typing (part of) `Submit to Dodona` and pressing <kbd>Enter</kbd>.
 You can also create a shortcut for this command.
 This command will submit your code to Dodona and trigger an automatic test.
   ![Submit](./vs-submit.png)

-3. **Check the result:** After a few seconds, a popup should appear in the bottom right corner showing the result of your submission.
+3. **Check the result:** After a few seconds, a pop-up should appear in the bottom right corner showing the result of your submission.
 Clicking the 'View results' button will open the result in a new browser window.
 You can submit your solution as many times as you like by repeating the same command.
   ![correct solution](./vs-correct.png)